FanofAiden/Python-PostreSQL-Database-Program/README.md

 If you choose to use your machine's cmd, run the following command to run the program: `python application-code.py`<br>If you choose to run on an IDE like VSCode, just run it<br><br>
 The program is connected to the specific database called `studentdb`.
 The username and password are both `postgres`.
 The host is `localhost`  and the port is `5432` .

-Create the `studentdb` database and the students table and add the initial data<be>
+Create the `studentdb` database and the students table and add the initial data<br>
   This is done in the `database-create-table` sql file.<be>
   Input these commands into the SQL Shell (psql)<br>
     Make sure you're inside the `studentdb` database<br>